thuzarwin/open-data-sprints/README.md

 # open-data-sprints
-A place for organizing documentation relation sprint projects facilitated by the Open Data Initiative
+A place for collaboration and documenting for sprint projects facilitated by the Open Data Initiative